awalt/joy-of-code/posts/static-pages-without-javascript/static-pages-without-javascript.md

 That said, if you have a **page** that doesn't require **JavaScript** wouldn't it be great if you could just **remove** it?
 You can do that thanks to a [experimental Next.js feature](https://github.com/vercel/next.js/pull/11949).

-{% src="experimental-feature.webp" alt="Experimental feature for removing client-side JavaScript in production" %}
+{% src="images/experimental-feature.webp" alt="Experimental feature for removing client-side JavaScript in production" %}

 I created a typical **Next.js** app using `npx create-next-app --typescript` and removed some of the cruft, so we're left with basic styles.

-{% src="network-with-javascript.webp" alt="Network tab JavaScript bundle size" %}
+{% src="images/network-with-javascript.webp" alt="Network tab JavaScript bundle size" %}

 I ran `npm run build`, and after `npm start` we're greeted with a bundle size of **71.89 kB**.
 If we look inside the **Inspector** we can see the **JavaScript** used to run this single **page**.

-{% src="inspector-with-javascript.webp" alt="Inspector tab with JavaScript" %}
+{% src="images/inspector-with-javascript.webp" alt="Inspector tab with JavaScript" %}

 There's no **JavaScript** required on this page, so let's remove it.
 This requires us to export a `config` inside a **page** with the experimental `unstable_runtimeJS` option set to `false`.